-The Group has engaged third party qualified valuation experts to perform the valuation of the Group's investment portfolio as at the date of the condensed interim consolidated statement of financial position.
+The Group has engaged third party qualified valuation experts to perform the valuation of certain Group investments as of 30 June 2017.
 The third party valuers have utilised methods and techniques generally recognised as standard within the industry.
 These include discounted cash flows, earnings multiples and comparable market transactions approaches for private equity investments.
 Real estate investments were measured using the sales approach, discounted cash flows or the capitalization of future cash streams of the underlying asset using prevailing capitalization rate for similar properties or similar geographies.
 The valuation experts applied their judgment in determining the appropriate valuation techniques and considerations of unobservable valuation inputs used in valuation models which include discount rates, exit multiples, specific risk premiums, control premiums and comparable assets or companies.